Is it time to refinance your mortgage?

 The three final aspects of mortgage refinancing will be like this:

 Mortgage Closing: You will need to sign the paperwork, like the new mortgage agreement, either at a lawyer’s office or through a remote online notarization platform.
-Funds Disbursement: The new mortgage funds will be allocated that will be used to cover closing costs, offer funds to access equity, or pay off the current mortgage.
+Funds Disbursement: The new mortgage funds will be allocated and will be used to cover closing costs, offer funds to access equity, or pay off the current mortgage.

 Begin Repayment: You will now start to make payments on your new mortgage using the updated terms and conditions in the new mortgage agreement.